michaelsthr/IOSA/README.md

     - It aims to prevent deadline misses.
 - Round Robin with Quantum Q: Round Robin assigns a fixed time quantum to each process in a cyclic order.
     - It ensures fairness but can lead to high context-switching overhead.

-### Working
-- All schedulers are working and can be plotted
-- SJF and RR use input.txt files to read the processes

 ### Installation
 To install Python, download and install it from [python.org](https://www.python.org/).